vaadin/testbench-demo/README.md

 ### Screenshot comparison in the example project

 The screenshot comparison example in `src/test/java/com/vaadin/testbenchexample/advanced/ScreenshotIT.java` grabs a screenshot and compares it to a reference file in `src/test/screenshots`.
-The first time it is run, it will automatically generate a reference screenshot in that folder, e.g. `src/test/screenshots/oneplustwo_mac_chrome_64.png` (exact file name depends on your operating system and browser).
+The first time it is run, it will automatically generate a reference screenshot in that folder, e.g. `src/test/screenshots/oneplustwo_mac_chrome_107.png` (exact file name depends on your operating system and browser).
 Normally the reference file generation would be handled by hand so you can verify that the screenshots look correct at the same time.

+### JUnit5 support
+JUnit5 is supported since TestBench 9, examples can be found at `src/test/java/com/vaadin/testbenchexample/junit5`.

+### TestBench together with Selenium-Jupiter
+It is possible to use TestBench together with <a href="https://bonigarcia.dev/selenium-jupiter/">Selenium-Jupiter JUnit5 extension</a>, see example test at `src/test/java/com/vaadin/testbenchexample/junit5/SimpleCaseSeleniumIT`.